KevinUmayam/Regex-tutorial/README.md

 ^ -  Matches the beginning of the string, or the beginning of a line if the multiline flag.

 () -  Groups multiple tokens together and creates a capture group for extracting a substring or using a backreference.

 [] - Everything inside the brakets become a set to be matched with.

-a-z is a Range: matches characters from a to z, and these are case sensetive.
+a-z is a Range: Matches characters from a to z, and these are case sensetive.

-0-9 is a Range: matches characters from 0 to 9.
+0-9 is a Range: Matches characters from 0 to 9.

-_ is a character: matches with a _.
+_ is a character: Matches with a _.

-\.is a character: matches with a ".".
+\. is a character: Matches with a ".".

+- is a character: Matches with a "-".

++ is a quantifier.
+Match with 1 or more of the preceding token.

+@ is a character: Matches with a "@".

+\d is a digit: Matches with characters from 0 to 9.

+\. is an escaped character: Matches with a ".".

+{2,6} is a quantifier.
+Match with 2 and 6 of the preceding token.

+$ end.
+Matches the end of the string, or the end of a line if the multiline flag

 ### Anchors